sparkflows/sparkflows-docs/docs/rest-api-authentication/restapi-postman.rst

    :width: 60%

-Using Grant type - Authorization code
+Acquire token using Grant type - Authorization code
 -------------------------------------

 The Authorization Code grant type is used to exchange an authorization code for an access token.